 |In-App Messaging||60+ hours|

 The more comprehensive or creative the concept, the greater the cost of creating apps such as TaskRabbit will be.
 Another aspect that helps in determining the cost of creating the TaskRabbit like the app is the size of the team that will be involved in its development process.

 To make a clone of the TaskRabbit app, the procedure to follow will need you to get in contact with mobile app development firms who understand the on-demand home service industry inside out.
-Even it will help you to completely understand the feature list and the software stack.
+It will help you to completely understand the feature list and the software stack.

 There are two ways you can get back the money that you spent in making an app in the name of production costs: charging transaction fees, charging peak pricing.
 You could choose to gain money on your application, one of the two choices.